 The virtual surf environment "Browser in the Box" has initially been developed by Sirrix on behalf of the German Federal Office for Information Security for use by all federal authorities.
-Now the solution is open for everyone and enables users to surf the Internet with confidence even when using most modern and comfortable web technologies without limitation despite otherwise usual advice.
+Now the solution is open for anyone and enables users to surf the Internet with confidence - even when using most modern and comfortable web technologies without limitation despite otherwise usual advice.

 In contrast to simple sandboxing methods provided by standard browsers "Browser in the Box" isolates all activities of the browser completely from the host operating system.
 Merely a single shared folder within the host is made accessible for a separate user account.
 This folder stores all persistent configuration data like favorites of the browser.
 Equally all downloaded files are initially stored in this folder and are only forwarded into the normal user accessible download folder after a malware scan.

-Besides this extensive protection of the host system against any attacks from the Internet "Browser in the Box" prevents reliably any uploads of files into the Internet.
+Besides this extensive protection of the host system against any attacks from the Internet, "Browser in the Box" reliably prevents any uploads of files into the Internet.
 Hence, the confidentiality of critical company or authority information is not already jeopardized by simply providing Internet access to its employees.

-"Browser in the Box" provides thus, a cost efficient and carefree surf environment without any limitation in comfort.
+"Browser in the Box" provides a cost efficient and carefree surf environment without any limitation in comfort.
 The expensive and complex usage of dedicated terminal servers as an alternative for secure surfing can be avoided.
 The performance impact is minimal for today’s computer architectures.